skillc01/QuestForQuestions/README.md

 HackEssex Creation.

-Created in 24 hours on 30th April 2017 for HackEssex17 run by Major League Hacking.
+Created in 24 hours during 29th - 30th April 2017 for HackEssex17 run by Major League Hacking.

 We tried to create something useful for students like us and thought of a website forum to be used in lessons.